Åmli Municipality: Administrative history

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

 The municipality (originally the parish) is named after the old Åmli farm (Almlíð) since the first Åmli Church was built there.
 The first element is almr which means "elm tree" or "elm wood".
 The last element is hlíð which means "slope" or "hillside".
 Historically, the name was historically spelled Omlid before being changed to Aamli.

 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Aamli with the digraph "Aa", and after this reform, the name was spelled Åmli, using the letter Å instead.

 Coat of arms

 The coat of arms was granted on 23 October 1987.
 The official blazon is "Azure, a beaver rampant regardant argent" (På blå grunn ein oppreist sølv bever med hovudet vendt bakover).
 This means the arms have a blue field (background) and the charge is a beaver.
 The beaver has a tincture of argent which means it is commonly colored white or gray, but if it is made out of metal, then silver is used.
 The beaver was chosen because the Åmli area was one of the few remaining beaver habitats in Europe.
 By the late 19th century, only about 100 beavers were left in Europe, mostly in the Åmli area.
 They were protected and after World War I, the beavers from this area have been used to help re-populate other areas in Europe where the beaver had gone extinct in the wild.
 The arms were designed by Odd Einar Ufsvatn who won a competition for designing the arms.
 The municipal flag has the same design as the coat of arms.